Skip to content

 TL;DR

 A Bitcoin full node is the only way to verify that the Bitcoin sent to your address follows the rules you agree with, without trusting anyone else to tell you.
 A Raspberry Pi 5, a 2 TB NVMe SSD, and Bitcoin Core 30.0 are all the hardware and software you need.
 Swiss ISP configuration is straightforward: one port-forwarding rule for TCP 8333 in your router.
 Add Tor for privacy.
 Add Electrs or Fulcrum if you want to connect Electrum or Sparrow to your own backend.
 The full setup takes an afternoon plus 3 to 7 days of initial blockchain sync.
-Annual electricity cost on a Pi 5 at Swiss rates: approximately CHF 22.
+Annual electricity cost on a Pi 5 at Swiss rates: about CHF 22.

 Why Switzerland is a good place to run a node